 Your water is drawn from the Beaver Creek Reservoir, which is within the watershed of the South Fork Rivanna River.
 The reservoir is replenished by precipitation, stream flow, overland runoff, and groundwater flow.
 This supply has a low mineral content, is quite “soft” (low in hardness, or scale), and has little of the iron or manganese that is commonly found in the groundwater of this area.

-The addition of granular activated carbon filters at the Crozet WTP will further enhance the quality of your drinking water.
+The addition of granular activated carbon filtration at the Crozet WTP will further enhance the quality of your drinking water.
 This will improve the taste and odor of the water, and reduce the likelihood of the formation of chemicals called disinfection by-products (see discussion of contaminants).
-Construction is anticipated to be completed in July, 2017.
+This upgrade in treatment is scheduled to come online in the spring of 2018

 Beaver Creek Reservoir